Tornadoes in Oklahoma

 The 1990s were a significant decade for severe weather in Oklahoma, with over 55 people being killed by a total of 688 tornadoes.
 The deadliest and most powerful devastated Bridge Creek, Moore and surrounding suburbs of Oklahoma City on May 3, 1999, where 41 people were killed.
 The tornado, which received an F5 rating, had the highest measured windspeeds ever recorded on Earth, at 321 mph.
 The tornado inflicted a total of $1 billion (1999 USD) in damage to the Oklahoma City metropolitan area, making it the second-costliest in Oklahoma history.
 A large F4 tornado killed two people in Cimarron City and Mulhall on the same day; it was the largest tornado ever measured quantitatively.

 The 2000s were less significant, with 483 tornadoes killing a total of 32 people.
 A large F4 tornado moved through southwestern Oklahoma City in May 2003, injuring 134 people.
 The first violent tornado to be rated on the Enhanced Fujita scale in Oklahoma hit the town of Picher on May 10, 2008, killing 21 people and inflicting an estimated $15,000,000 (2008 USD) in damages to structures and farms along a 75.5 mi spanning from Craig County in Oklahoma to Barry County in Missouri.
 The 2010s would mark a broad increase in the number of tornadoes that touched down annually, jumping from 103 in 2010 to 149 in 2019; the latter was the second-worst year for tornadoes in Oklahoma history, only behind 2024, which saw 152 tornadoes.
 The deadliest tornado of the decade would again hit Moore on May 20, 2013, killing 24 people and receiving a rating of EF5, making it the last tornado worldwide to top the Enhanced Fujita Scale until 2025.
 The tornado was the costliest in Oklahoma history and the third costliest in US history, leaving an estimated $2 billion (2013 USD) worth of damages in its wake.

 Tornadoes in Oklahoma have broken numerous national and worldwide records.
 Both the widest and most powerful tornadoes ever recorded occurred in Oklahoma.
 Two of the top ten costliest tornadoes in history have happened in Oklahoma and the state also has the most violent tornadoes out of any other state.
-Tornadoes in Oklahoma have also been extensively featured in media; both 1996's Twister and 2024's Twisters take place primarily in Oklahoma.
-Into the Storm and 13 Minutes, released in 2014 and 2021 respectively, are both set in fictional Oklahoman towns that were hit by tornadoes.
+Tornadoes in Oklahoma have also been extensively depicted in media; both 1996's Twister and its 2024 sequel Twisters take place primarily in Oklahoma.
+Into the Storm and 13 Minutes, released in 2014 and 2021 respectively, are both set in fictional Oklahoma towns that were hit by tornadoes.